Sunny Vagnozzi

 dark matter and dark energy.
 He has been awarded the Buchalter Cosmology Prize for his work on dark energy, is the recipient of the 2023 SIGRAV Prize, and has been included in the Clarivate Highly Cited Researchers list in 2025.
 Additionally, he is an editor of the journal Physics of the Dark Universe.

 Education

 Vagnozzi earned a Bachelor of Science in Physics from the University of Trento in 2012, followed by a Master of Science in Physics from the University of Melbourne in 2014.
 Later in 2019, he completed a Ph.D. in Theoretical Physics from Stockholm University.

 Career

 Following his PhD, Vagnozzi joined the Kavli Institute for Cosmology at the University of Cambridge as a Newton-Kavli Fellow.
 In 2022, he returned to the University of Trento, where he has served as assistant professor until 2025, when he received tenure and was promoted to associate professor.

-Media coverage

-Vagnozzi's work has been highlighted by various news websites and science magazines, including Science, Science News, Quanta Magazine, New Scientist, National Geographic (Poland), Esquire, Forbes, and Scientific American.

-Research

-Vagnozzi has worked on a broad array of problems at the interface of cosmology and astroparticle physics.
-His work has contributed to investigating the nature of dark matter and dark energy, testing cosmic inflation, determining the shape of the universe, understanding the origins of cosmic tensions (including the Hubble tension), using black hole observations to test gravity and fundamental physics, and searching for signatures of neutrino masses in cosmological observations.
-Additionally, his research has identified new ways for detecting dark energy in experiments on Earth, and has proposed new techniques for testing gravity and searching for fifth forces by analyzing asteroid trajectories.
-As of 2025, his work has been cited more than 14,000 times, with an h-index of 61, according to Google Scholar.